Afreda323/learn-dev/README.md

 If I have missed anything, or am lacking in the resources department, feel free to hit me with a PR and I'd be happy to add it to the list.

 Also please note that some of the resources lifted are part of paid services.
 I'm trying to keep this as low cost as possible, but I can't help that some of the best resources cost some money.
+TeamTreehouse has a 7 day free trial and costs \$25 a month and you can usually score Udemy courses for under \$20.

 ## Why?